Knotx/knotx/README.md

 ## Demo

-You can run **Knot.x** demo with less than 5 minutes, you only need Java 8.
-See [how to run Knot.x demo](https://github.com/Cognifide/knotx/wiki/RunningTheDemo).
+You can run a **Knot.x** demo within less than 5 minutes, all you need is Java 8.
+See [how you can run the Knot.x demo](https://github.com/Cognifide/knotx/wiki/RunningTheDemo).

 ## Licence